 Your team can either:

-- Exert extraordinary effort toward overcoming their lack of tooling, or any number of other progress blockers in order to reach a point of acceptable productivity, or
+- Exert extraordinary effort toward overcoming their lack of proper tools or blockers in order to reach a point of acceptable productivity, or

-- Exert extraordinary effort toward pushing their team and the organization forward.
+- Exert extraordinary effort toward moving their team and the organization forward with the right tools, fewer roadblocks, and the right support.

 They can't do both, so if you want that extra effort to mean something, it's crucial to clear a path.